 Recent Amusement Park Accidents

-November 1, 2010- Two girls were injured when a wheel from the “Zipper” ride flew off and struck them as they waited in line for a different ride.
-The incident occurred at the Coastal Carolina Fair in Ladson, South Carolina.
+- November 1, 2010- Two girls were injured when a wheel from the “Zipper” ride flew off and struck them as they waited in line for a different ride.
+The Zipper ride accident occurred at the Coastal Carolina Fair in Ladson, South Carolina.

 - November 19, 2010- A 21-year-old woman died after falling 30 feet from an “Xtreme” roller coaster at Dixie Landin’ amusement park in Baton Rouge, Louisiana.
 Officials have still not determined what caused the fatal accident.